Skip to content Skip to navigation Skip to subnav

 (7) advise the General Assembly on efforts to improve cultural competency, cultural humility, and antiracism in the health care system through training and continuing education requirements for health care providers and other clinical professionals.

 (d) Assistance.
-The Advisory Commission shall have the administrative, legal, and technical assistance of the Agency of Administration at the request of the Executive Director of Racial Equity.
+The Advisory Commission shall have the administrative, legal, and technical assistance of the Department of Health.

 (e) Report.
 Annually, on or before January 15, the Advisory Commission shall submit a written report to the Senate Committee on Health and Welfare and to the House Committees on Health Care and on Human Services with its findings and any recommendations for legislative action.
 The Advisory Commission is encouraged to base recommendations on the data collected and analysis completed pursuant to section 253 of this title.